vigilancer/pash/README.txt

     _('true | false')
 ```

-now your python script will exits with the same exit code as bash script with same commands. but it will exit right after exiting `with` scope. nothing below context manager will be executed. to disable this behaviour there is `check` argument:
+now your python script will exits with the same exit code as bash script with same commands. but it will exit right after exiting `with` scope. nothing below context manager will be executed. to disable this behaviour there is `shellfail` argument:

 ```
-with Shell(check=False) as _:
+with Shell(shellfail=False) as _:
     _('true | false')

 print (_.last_retcode)